 In the athletic aspect, the effect of oestrogen on the slowdown of body fat reduction can also be unfavourable, especially in certain characteristic areas such as the thighs and buttocks.
 Popular treatment is lowering oestrogen levels especially during the period of fat reduction.

 Beyond the visual aspect, the mind can also suffer.
-High oestrogens in men can cause a decrease in sexual desire and erectile dysfunction, causing discomfort in intimate situations.
+High estrogen in men can cause a decrease in sexual desire and erectile dysfunction, causing discomfort in intimate situations.
 The energy of life and the general mood can also be lowered, which at the same time increases the emotionality leading to mood swings and worse functioning every day.

 What is ATD and how does it work on the body?

-ATD, also known as 1,4,6-androstatic-3,17-dione is an irreversible (suicidal) aromatase inhibitor.
+ATD, also known as 1,4,6-androstatic-3,17-dione is an irreversible aromatase inhibitor.
 This means that when added to the molecule the aromatase deactivates it without being able to restore functionality.
 This mechanism is analogous to the action of exemestan (Symex, Etadron), one of the most popular remedies of this type, which is highly appreciated especially among bodybuilders using doping flavouring anabolic-androgenic steroids.